Betrayal Trauma Recovery Podcast Episode:

 6. Thank you for this, and all episodes.
 For the record, this is the single most helpful resource I’ve ever found in dealing with betrayal trauma, and I’ve used MANY resources.
 As for this episode, I feel in so many ways like I could’ve written it myself, if you replace Indiana Jones with Thor!

 I’ve been divorced for nearly seven years now.
 I am definitely still attracted to men (probably the wrong, manly/handsome types) but I also don’t have a strong desire to marry again.
 Sometimes I want to, but most of the time I feel content living a peaceful life with my kids.
-I do half-joke with my friends that I am asexual.
-I do want a sexual relationship again, but only in the context of a safe and healthy marriage.
+I do half-joke with my friends that I am not interested.
+I do want a this kind of relationship again, but only in the context of a safe and healthy marriage.
 I date from time to time, but even when he seems healthy and kind, I get panic attacks.
 It’s hard to think about marriage when even going on dates is still terrifying.
 It’s a strange place to be, and I’m not so much “figuring it out” as “fumbling about.”

 And like you, I hope I can recognize “healthy” and would choose it, but I sincerely don’t know.
 I’ve never had that experience and so I think I still have a strong fear of being lied to again, manipulated again.
 I believe in healthy men like I believe in unicorns.
 They’re out there somewhere… right?